PossibleLlama/dojo/prime-factors/README.md

 ## Origin

 This kata came from [The Clean Coder](https://www.amazon.co.uk/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073) by Robert C Martin (Uncle Bob).
-This is one of the examples he mentions mutliple times in the book as a good practicing tool.
+This is one of the examples he mentions multiple times in the book as a good practicing tool.

 ## Problem